 When purchasing medical malpractice insurance in Florida, there are several key factors to consider.
 One of the most important things to keep in mind is the level of coverage you need.
 The type of medical practice you have and the risks associated with your specialty will determine this.

 Another important consideration is the financial stability and reputation of the insurance company you choose.
 You want to make sure that the company you select has a strong track record of paying out claims in a timely manner.
 Also, looking for a company that offers competitive rates and flexible payment options is a good idea.
+Knowing the different types of coverage available, such as claims-made policies and occurrence policies, is important.

 Overall, purchasing medical malpractice insurance in Florida is an important step in protecting your practice and your reputation.
 Research your options and choose a policy that meets your needs for peace of mind in case of a malpractice claim.